practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Prolog/README.md

 This microbenchmark program runs more than double as fast in YAP Prolog as in SWI Prolog: ~150 milliseconds versus ~360 milliseconds wall clock time!

-Practically, the Ciao version of the program of interest, that is _graph_4coloring_Germany2b_Ciao.pl_, runs in YAP Prolog without any problems, however this time slower than with SWI Prolog:
+The Ciao version of the program of interest, that is _graph_4coloring_Germany2b_Ciao.pl_, runs in YAP Prolog without any problems, however this time slower than with SWI Prolog:

 ```
 $ time yap -L ./graph_4coloring_Germany2b_Ciao.pl